Millfields Primary School

-The offer will cover provision from birth to 25 years in the above areas.
+The offer covers provision from birth to 25 years in the above areas.
 Plans for each individual will be made with the children, parents/carers and relevant specialists in the above services.

-By September 2014 all local authorities and schools will be required to publish their local offers explaining what care and provision they can offer to young people.
+All local authorities and schools are required to publish their local offers explaining what care and provision they can offer to young people.

 In line with the Essex Local Offer we aim to make it clear how we as a school will support children and parents of children who have an additional need.